Common Mistakes That Slow Down Framer Sites (2026)

 Fix: Before uploading, always compress images using TinyPNG or convert them to WebP format, which reduces file sizes by up to 30% compared to PNG or JPG without sacrificing quality.
 Using WebP ensures your images load faster while maintaining visual clarity.

-If you’re looking for optimisation tips, check out our guide on Optimising Your Framer Template for Speed and Performance: Tips and Tricks.
+If you’re looking for optimization tips, check out our guide on Optimizing Your Framer Template for Speed and Performance: Tips and Tricks.

 1.2 Mistake: Not Using Lazy Loading for Large Image Sections